hindutva/hindutva.github.io/content/main/books/vivekAnanda/volume_6/conversations_and_dialogues/637_viii_sharat_chakravarty.md

 can any real good come about for the country, for India.

-Near Chorebagan Swamiji gave it out to the disciple that the foundress of the Mahâkali Pâthashâlâ, the Tapasvini Mâtâji (ascetic mother), had invited him to visit her institution.
+Near Chorebagan Swamiji gave it out to the disciple that the foundress of the Mahākali Pāthashālā, the Tapasvini Mātāji (ascetic mother), had invited him to visit her institution.
 When our carriage stopped at its destination, three or four gentlemen greeted Swamiji and showed him up to the first door.
 There the Tapasvini mother received him standing.